ccrudkin/bike-local/README.md

 This app initially targets the Casper, Wyoming, area, but is built to be scalable.
 It's meant to host basic trail information (location, maps, conditions, difficulty, amenities) with no account needed or other barriers to access.

 ## Status
-Build phase, primarily focused on functionality and back end work.
+~~Build phase, primarily focused on functionality and back end work.~~
+Refining phase, mainly working on smoother functionality, errors, and edge cases.
+Designg yet to come.

 ## Features to add